 Like Clickup, ProofHub supports a variety of project views including Gantt charts and also allows for time tracking, discussions and chat.
 For Managers ProofHub also provides detailed reports allowing you to track and manage the status of projects.

-Unlike Clickhup, ProofHub does not charge per user.
+Unlike Clickup, ProofHub does not charge per user.
 The starting price for the software is $45 a month, when billed annually, and this allows you to manage up to 40 projects.
 For unlimited projects you need to upgrade to their ultimate tier which is $89 a month when billed annually.

 As a result it does fall short of being the ideal alternative to Clickup for teams who are looking for a free task management solution.
 But its full set of features may appeal to more enterprise grade clients.
 For gaining a better perspective about the needs and wants of the business and the tools important for it to grow, ERP consulting might prove to be beneficial for the ones looking to get the software to improve business.

 Notion – A Minimalist Alternative To Clickup